2 people found this helpful

 - Give them as much air and room as you can.

 - Remove any vegetables that have started growing legs, are split in a massacre of mush behind the butter, leaking sludge, or showing signs of mould immediately, so as not to spoil the entire batch.

 One of the key components when it comes to the best way to keep vegetables fresh is knowing how to store vegetables of different types.
 Different vegetables react differently in different environments.
 Some do better in the fridge, whereas others stay fresher in kitchen cupboards or pantries.
 And some, like cucumber, are best in a sandwich or even an ice-cold glass of something on a Friday night.

-If the proof is in the pudding, the clue is in the name.
-Iceberg lettuce, believe it or not, likes to be kept cold!
+The clue is in the name - Iceberg lettuce, believe it or not, likes to be kept cold!
 In terms of storing vegetables in fridge compartments, the following examples do best in colder temperatures:

 - Salad leaves